Visitor Statistics750,494 visitors

 Lodging - There's only one place to stay within the park and that requires a hike or horseback ride to access.
 The Charit Creek Lodge has five cabins, some sleeping up to twelve, and has a dining hall and lodge.
 These are primitive cabins.
 Rates range from $60-100 per person per night and includes breakfast and dinner.

-For other lodging choices outside the park, check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+For other lodging choices outside the park, check out your favorite online lodging site for the lodging type of your choice.

 Camping - There are two main campgrounds in Big South Fork, the year round Bandy Creek Campground, 181 sites, some with water and electric, and seasonal Blue Heron Campground, 45 sites, water and electric available.
 Smaller campgrounds are located a Alum Ford (year round), plus two Horse Camps, Bear Creek (KY) and Station Camp (TN).
 Backcountry camping is also allowed; ask about the hows and wheres.

 Photo above: Miners of the Cumberland Plateau area in a group photo.
 Courtesy National Park Service.